 - Azure Cosmos DB

 We all know that the database is a key foundational technology for any application.
-You need to ensure you choose a product that meets the functional requirements of your use case, is robust and scalable, makes efficient use of compute resources and will be usable by your dev team and supportable by your ops team now and into the future.
-Selection of the database technology for a new application therefore deserves rigorous consideration of your specific requirements.
+You need to ensure you choose a product that meets the functional requirements of your use case, is robust and scalable, makes efficient use of computing resources and will be usable by your dev team and supportable by your ops team now and into the future.
+The selection of the database technology for a new application, therefore, deserves rigorous consideration of your specific requirements.

 This post provides some high-level considerations that should help you to narrow down contenders for evaluation.
 For each technology we consider:

-- Breadth of production deployment – How widely is the product used in production?
+- The breadth of production deployment – How widely is the product used in production?

 - Licensing model – Is the product open source?
 If so, what open source licensing model is used and what are the implications of that?

 - Strength of community – Is the product dependent on a single vendor for ongoing support or is it backed by a range of invested organisations?
 Does the breadth of user community allow access to required expertise?

 - Functionality – Does the technology have any particular functional advantages or limitations that stand out for the comparable technologies?

 - Scalability and performance – Has the system demonstrated the ability to operate at scale?
 Is it able to deliver low latencies and make efficient use of available compute resources?